Papa John’s sales drop amid founder controversy

 NEW YORK — Papa John’s says a key sales figure dropped 10.5 percent in July, and that it can’t predict how long and badly it will be affected by the fallout with its founder.

-The pizza chain slashed its sales outlook for the year, and its shares fell nearly 10 percent.
+The pizza chain also slashed its sales outlook for the year, and its shares fell more than 9 percent.

 Last month, Forbes reported that Papa John’s founder John Schnatter used the N-word during a media training call.
 Schnatter said the comment was taken out of context and has since criticized Papa John’s for its handling of the matter.